Breaking Down On-chain Wagering Technology

-There is a new generation of players today that expect to be able to wager with cryptocurrency using blockchain technology, which is possible with on-chain wagering technology.
+There is a new generation of players today that expect to be able to wager with cryptocurrency using blockchain technology, which is possible with the on-chain wagering technology found in Lion Gaming’s Fer0x Casino and Fer0x Sportsbook software.
 For those not familiar with blockchain technology, a reference to an on-chain transaction means that the transaction was logged on the applicable blockchain (i.e. Ethereum).
 It also means that transaction details cannot be altered and provides transparency since the transaction is publicly viewable.
 Take a look at a sample transaction on the Ethereum blockchain here.

 One of the biggest use cases for blockchain technology in the iGaming industry is utilizing on-chain transactions for wagers.
 We made this short brief to go deeper into that use-case.
 For more information on blockchain, cryptocurrency and smart contracts, you can view our explanatory article called The Difference Between Blockchain, Cryptocurrency, and Tokens.

 Placing a bet using traditional software

 With traditional online casino software, a bettor places a wager and as a result they are putting their trust in the operator that bets have been placed, are secured, and winnings are paid out.
 Even if the operator only uses games with certified random number generators this level of trust is still required from the player.
 An unscrupulous operator could accuse the player of cheating, of the game malfunctioning, or simply refuse to payout.
 Unfortunately these are not rare events, with even major iGaming companies eschewing bettors for reasons out of the bettors’ control.

 This is where on-chain transactions and wagers can make a massive difference.